onzfonz/comp227/src/content/3/en/part3c.md

 It's very common for the problem to exist in a place where you didn't expect it to, and it can take minutes, hours, or even days before you find the source of the problem.

 The key is to be systematic.
-Since the problem can exist anywhere, <i>you must question everything</i>, and eliminate all possibilities one by one.
+Since the problem can exist anywhere, *you must question everything*, and eliminate all possibilities one by one.
 Logging to the console, Postman, debuggers, and experience will help.

-When bugs occur, <i>the worst of all possible strategies</i> is to continue writing code.
+When bugs occur, ***the worst of all possible strategies*** is to continue writing code.
 It will guarantee that your code will soon have even more bugs, and debugging them will be even more difficult.
 The [stop and fix](http://gettingtolean.com/toyota-principle-5-build-culture-stopping-fix/) principle from Toyota Production Systems is very effective in this situation as well.